 Meanwhile, if this problem sounds all too familiar in your Treasure Valley home, reach out to us here at Snowflake Air!
 We offer free consultations to help you find the best way to make your home more comfortable in the winter.

 Why The Upstairs Rooms Are Too Cold

-If your upstairs rooms are too cold in the winter, you’ve got one or more things going on.
+If your upstairs rooms are colder than downstairs in the winter, you’ve got one or more things going on.
 The top three causes are:

 - How Heat Rises

 - Poor Insulation

 - Ductwork Limitations

 You’d think that heat rising would make your top floor warmer than the ones below it, right?
 Well, it doesn’t quite work that way.
 Not usually, anyway.

 Yes, hot air rises.
 But, it doesn’t stop in your bedrooms.
 It keeps going.
 Because while heat rises, it also moves toward cold spots.
 And, the coldest area is outside.
 That’s where the warmth wants to go.

 As a result, it finds any way out of your house that it can: an unsealed window, through the roof, whatever.
 That leaves you with less heat upstairs.